SpotlightKid/waxman/README.md

 ## Installation

-To install all plugin formats to their appropriate system-wide location, run the following command (root priviledges may be required):
+To install all plugin formats to their appropriate system-wide location, run the following command (root privileges may be required):

     make install

-The makefiles support the usual `PREFIX` and `DESTDIR` variables to change the installation prefix and set an installation root directory (defaulty: empty).
+The makefiles support the usual `PREFIX` and `DESTDIR` variables to change the installation prefix and set an installation root directory (default: empty).
 `PREFIX` defaults to `/usr/local`, but on macOS and Windows it is not used, since the system-wide installation directories for plugins are fixed.